aspiers/openstack-summit-2016-austin-project-creation/markdown/should-I-create.md

   if you've never been involved with an existing OpenStack project.
 So spend at least a few days first making some upstream contributions.
+- Not prepared to take on the maintenance responsibilities!
+- If you have less experience, it makes sense to spend some time contributing to an existing project preferably under OpenStack to gain some experience.

 <!-- .slide: data-state="normal" id="why-create-openstack-project" -->
 ## Why should I create an OpenStack project?

-* Grow the OpenStack mission
+* Help realize the OpenStack mission.
 * Grow my project / team
     *   Community support
-    *   Discoverability: upstream visibility, awareness and contributions
+    *   Discoverability: (upstream visibility, contributions)
 * Personal growth
-    *   Improving interpersonal / collaborative skills
+    *   Improving interpersonal / collaborative skills.
-    *   Improving technical skills
+    *   Improving technical skills.
-    *   Increasing public profile
+    *   Have fun hacking, collaborating!

+Note:

-    *   Good long term career aspects
+- Good long term career aspects.
-        *   Change of role/jobs does not directly control this.
+- Change of role/jobs does not directly control this.
-    *   Fun!
-Hacking!
-Collaborating! ...
+- Increasing personal growth.